quicbit-js/qb-format-s/readme.md

 # qb-prints

-A tiny implementation of printf's spacing logic for strings.
+A tiny implementation of printf's spacing logic for strings (~500 added bytes to minified codebase).
 Only supports
 %s, not numbers, floats, etc.

 ## install